Aksubayevsky District: Background

 The first people to live in the district engaged primarily in cattle breeding and agriculture.
 One of the mounds made by these first peoples is now located at the entrance to Asubaevo.
 Other ancient sites discovered within the Askubayevsky district are located near the villages of Zarya and Aktash.
 The age of these sites is estimated as about 30 thousand years.
 The Novouzeevsky burial ground, the Starotimoshkinsky mound, the Nizhnebalandinskoe settlement and the Belovskoe settlement are the main monuments of wooden architecture from the end of the 2nd millennium BCE.
 The Tatar Suncheleevskoe settlement ("Kyz Tau" or Maiden Mountain) is thought to have originated in the 7th century.
 Iron agricultural tools from the middle of the 1st millennium AD belonging to the Imenkov tribes have also been found in the district.
 At the end of the 8th century, the region was settled by Bulgar tribes.

 The territory of the Aksubayevsky district was part of Volga Bulgaria and later the lands of the Golden Horde.
 Archaeological excavations of graves dating from the 10th century testify to a predominantly Muslim method of burial.
 The deceased were not buried in coffins and were laid with their heads to the west, oriented towards Mecca to the south.
 After the annexation of the Kazan Khanate to the Russian state after the campaigns of Ivan the Terrible, the widespread Christianization of the non-Russian peoples of the Trans-Kama region and its renaming began.
 According to historians, 300 thousand pagan Chuvash became Christians in the short period from 1740 to 1764.
 There is a legend about the Aksubayevsky district.
 The legend is about three brothers: Akspay, Ilderek and Endrus, who founded the villages of Aksubayevo, Ilderyakovo and Yenoruskino.
 The village of Aksubaevo was founded in the second half of the 17th century.
-Surviving documents f rom 1771-1773 indicate that the village of Aksubayevo was part of the Staroibraykin volost of the Chistopol district of the Kazan province.
+Surviving documents from 1771-1773 indicate that the village of Aksubayevo was part of the Staroibraykin volost of the Chistopol district of the Kazan province.
 At the end of the 18th century, the volost center was moved from Stary Ibraikino to Aksubayevo.
 Thus the Aksubaevskaya volost was formed.